Cleveland Non-Immigrant Work Visa Lawyer

 H-1B Visas: Specialty Occupations

 An H-1B visa is a nonimmigrant visa that allows an employer to hire a foreign national in a specialty occupation.
 This visa is generally available to individuals employed in specialized occupations.
-This is also a "dual intent" visa allowing a foreign national to pursue lawful permanent resident status while working on their H-1B.
+Certain educational and licensure requirements must be met.
+This is also a “dual intent” visa allowing a foreign national to pursue lawful permanent resident status while working on their H-1B.
 A person with an H-1B usually gets three years time with one three year extension.
-Certain educational and licensure requirements must be met.
+Certain extensions are available beyond the six year time limit.

 Please visit our H-1B page for additional information.